iammck/ECalculon/README.md

 add lines to decrypt the file before install in `.travis.yml`.
 To do all this I needed to install travis cli and openssl.
 There are links below for help with installing openssl and travis client on windows.
-See the .travis.yml file and Travis-ci online documentation for more info about actually encypting the data and environment variables.
+See the .travis.yml file and Travis-ci online documentation for more info about actually encrypting the data and environment variables.

 Once I had the info i needed uploaded, I added a conditional statement to the